-If you’re lucky enough to live right beside the ocean, I’m envious of not only your view of the surf, but the incredible fertilizer you have at your doorstep.
+If you’re lucky enough to live right beside the ocean, I’m envious of not only your view, but the incredible fertilizer you may have at your doorstep.

-Sea minerals fertilizer is definitely my favorite organic fertilizer.
-It has very noticeably improved the health and increased the growth and yield of many of my plants.
+Sea minerals fertilizer is one of my favorite organic fertilizers.
+It has dramatically improved the health and increased the growth and yield of many of my plants.

-Rivers and volcanoes have been adding minerals to the sea for hundreds of millions of years, which is why it is so nutrient dense in there.
+Waterways and volcanoes have been adding to the sea for hundreds of millions of years, which is why it’s so dense with nutrients.

-That’s what we need to emulate in our gardens.
+That’s what we want to emulate in our gardens.

 Benefits Of Sea Minerals Fertilizer

-Yes, the ocean has salt, but it also has over over 80 other minerals that are immediately available to plants upon application.
+Yes, the ocean has sodium, but it also has over over 90 other elements that are immediately available to plants upon application.

 Dr. Maynard Murray was one of the early pioneers of using sea minerals for fertilizer.
 He purchased a farm and started bringing railroad cars of ocean water in to fertilize it.